keeporsweep/keeporsweep-twitter/README.md

 ### 🐛 Issues happening often
 - [ ] Embedded Tweets sometimes exceed viewport: Use max-height of embed or CSS to prevent overflow.
-- [ ] When you checked the "Really delete on sweep", using the space bar or the physical "Keep" button toggles the checkbox without noticing.
-Workaround is to click somewhere else after it is checked.
+- [x] When you checked the "Really delete on sweep", using the space bar or the physical "Keep" button toggles the checkbox without noticing.
 - [ ] Right now you need to consent via the checkbox "Really delete on sweep", unchecked by default in this early stage.
 Eventually we should remove that and just activate it.
 - [ ] "Log out" on the bottom or at the end only logs you out of the app, but not out of Twitter.
 We should make sure to do that too.
 - [ ] People don’t know their passwords.
 We could possibly have a fallback where you just put in your username, and swept Tweets are added onto a list you could mail to yourself at the end.